As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, matrix-free material is exclusively rare, so thin, delicate, web-like patterns across the face of the gemstone are also highly praised.
 Such turquoise is called spiderweb turquoise.
 Gems with attractive spiderweb matrices rank second in value.

 Here is another approach to measuring turquoise value.
-Turquoise Quality Index (TQI) based on 8 indicators.
+Turquoise Quality Index (TQI) is based on 8 indicators.
 It is composed of two groups of factors, subdivided into 4 indicators each.

 - The stone’s physical structure